Anatomy by Whole Body Dissection Course (AWBD)

 - Each morning at 9 am, in the Wilson Museum, the briefing for the day’s dissection is given by an allocated student with visuals from the dissecting manuals.
 All students are expected to be present at each briefing and a roll is called.

-- Each day at 1 pm a short lecture is given in the Wilson Museum, usually by a Supervisor, on the clinical aspects of the current dissection.
+- Each day a short lecture is given in the Wilson Museum, usually by a Supervisor, on the clinical aspects of the current dissection.

-- At the completion of dissection of each region of the body, an individual “spot test” is carried out at 3 pm on the day that region is completed.
+- At the completion of dissection of each region of the body, an individual “spot test” is carried out on the day that region is completed.

-- At 3 pm on other days of dissection, groups are assessed by “scorpio” type assessments.
+- On other days of dissection, groups are assessed by “scorpio” type assessments.

 All students are formally assessed four times by a Pre-course, a Mid-course, an End-of-course and a Post course examination.
 These assessments take the form of a written practical examination at which students are asked to accurately identify and correctly name 20, tagged anatomical structures on 4 wet specimens.
 A Certificate of Attainment is awarded to each student verifying the standard of anatomical knowledge achieved at the end of the course.
-The Post-course examination will be held during the Conference Week (Sept/Oct 2014) on a date to be announced.
+The Post-course examination will be held Friday 5th February 2016.
+Attendance at this assessment is mandatory.
+Unsatisfactory exam results and/or failure to attend daily will result in the student failing the Course.
+In those circumstances no Certificate of Attainment will be awarded.

 At the end of the course, students can apply to be selected to carry out a prosection, which is submitted for the John and Lillian Laycock Memorial and J.L.
 Shellshear Memorial prizes.
 These prosections are carried out in the two weeks following the end of the dissection course.
 The prosectors personally present their prosections (with an emphasis on clinical relevance) to the judging panel (3 academics and 3 surgeons).
 A winner and runner-up are selected and the details given to the Head of Discipline for further processing regarding prizes.